-- 19.1 Every graduate must apply to become either an Associate or a Fellow within ten years of becoming a graduate. - 19.2 The Council must consider the case of every graduate who does not meet the conditions to become an Associate or a Fellow (set out in byelaws 6 and 5 respectively) within the period of ten years referred to in byelaw 19.1 to decide whether they can, or cannot, continue to be graduates. - 19.3 The Council can impose conditions subject to which a person can continue to be agraduate.
+- 19.1 Every graduate must apply to become either an Associate or a Fellow within ten years of becoming a graduate. - 19.2 The Council and/or the relevant Division must consider the case of every graduate who does not meet the conditions to become an Associate or a Fellow (set out in byelaws 6 and 5 respectively) within the period of ten years referred to in byelaw 19.1 to decide whether they can, or cannot, continue to be graduates. - 19.3 The Council and/or the relevant Division can impose conditions subject to which a person can continue to be a graduate.